Frequently Asked Questions

 How do I subscribe to the news/newsletter?

-You can subscribe (or unsubscribe) to our e-mail announcements by following this link to our contact page.
+You can subscribe (or unsubscribe) to our e-mail announcements by following this link.
 You will then receive an e-mail to confirm your subscription.
 Follow the instructions in that message, and you will be subscribed.